fishlips13/StepMania-Songs-to-Sheet/README.md

    * NOTE: Google Drive will leave a copy of the CSV laying around, it can be removed after import

 ### 3. Use the provided macro to format your sheet
-* NOTE: The macro is deemed "unsafe" by Google because it hasn't passed through their verification process.
+__NOTE__: The macro is deemed "unsafe" by Google because it hasn't passed through their verification process.
 If you're unsure about using it, feel free to skip this.

-* Open your Google Sheet to format
+* Open your Google Sheet you wish to format
 * _Tools_ -> _Script Editor_
 * Click _Untitled Project_ at the top to rename the project to something memorable
 * On the left, rename _code.gs_ to _macros.gs_ (click the 3 dots on hover)